-The Brownlow Bridge in Ivinghoe is proposed to become subject to an 18 tonne weight limit shortly.
+The Brownlow Bridge in Ivinghoe has become subject to an 18 tonne weight limit shortly.
 This will prevent 3, 4, 5 and 6 axle trucks/trailers from using that route.
 The item was to be discussed at Ivinghoe Town Hall 7pm of Feb 28th.
-Deputy Cabinet Member for Transport, Paul Irwin, has taken the decision to meet separately with stakeholders instead, as he feels that there will be insufficient time to discuss this issue and answer all questions at the LAF.
+Deputy Cabinet Member for Transport, Paul Irwin, has met separately with stakeholders instead.
 The first of these meetings was on the Airfield at 11am March 25th and the main points were:

 a) Initially Bucks CC were unsure of the priority for assessing/working on upgrading the bridge but the meeting expressed strong feelings and urged faster action to resolve the problems

 b) The TTRO is for 6 months during which time Bucks CC/TfB will assess the case for and cost of upgrading.
 Their time scales will depend on full co-operation of Canal & River Trust and a letter is to be sent to get John Bercow involved to expedite matters.

 c) The official recommended southbound alternative route is now north along the B488 through Horton to the A4146, right along it and right again along the B440 south to the B489 and right there towards Tring.
 Inbound traffic for Tring from the A505 will be diverted away from the B488 south through Horton to use the B440 instead.
 No signs will be erected to deter over 18 tonne vehicles from using other routes unless they are already there.